exporl/mwf-artifact-removal/README.md

 parameter includes temporal information into the filter, leading to better artifact removal but may increase processing time.
 If omitted, the default value is zero.
 See [1] for more details.

-### Graphical user interface

-Release 2.0 includes a GUI to mark artifact segments, apply the MWF and inspect signals during the process.
-Use of the GUI is an optional alternative to using MWF functions from the MATLAB command line/scripts or with EEGLAB for manual marking of artifacts.

-The MWF GUI requires MATLAB **version R2018b** or later.
-More information about functionality and usage can be found in the included [GUI manual](gui/GUI_manual.pdf).

 ## References